jafingerhut/clojure-rte/README.md

   - `(member x y z ...)` is a type designator equivalent to `(or (= x) (= y) (= z) ...)`.

+  - `(rte pattern)` is a type designator which specifies the set of sequences which match the given rte pattern.
+For example, the type `(rte (:cat Long String))` is the set of two element sequences whose first element is a `Long` and whose second element is a string.

 ## Code test coverage

 [![codecov](https://codecov.io/gl/jnewton/clojure-rte/branch/master/graph/badge.svg)]